The 3 best websites for buying a co-op or condo apartment (or entire brownstone) in NYC

 Beyond the portals: brokerage sites

 When expanding your search to individual brokerage websites, keep in mind that user experience varies widely, depending on the amount of money and tech talent deployed by a particular brokerage.
-Also be aware that a brokerage may give more emphasis to its own listings versus competitors' listings obtained through REBNY and other feeds.
+Some firms even have their own proprietary apps for on-the-go searching.
+Also, be aware that a brokerage may give more emphasis to its own listings versus competitors' listings obtained through REBNY and other feeds.

 To gain a competitive edge over buyers who rely only on the listings platforms listed above, visit a variety of brokerage websites and sign up to receive alerts.
 Why?
 Because brokerages that belong to REBNY (which includes most in Manhattan as well as many in Brooklyn and Queens) have up to 48 hours to share their listings with other REBNY brokerages.
 During that 48-hour period, brokerages can market listings exclusively to their own buyers in hopes of capturing both sides of the commission—so if you sign up to get alerts, you may get a jump on an exclusive listing during that window.